-The Graduate Diploma of Teaching (Primary) is offered through intensive mode at the Geelong Waurn ponds Campus, commencing in November each year and finishing in June of the following year.
+The Graduate Diploma of Teaching (Primary) is offered through intensive mode at Waurn Ponds (Geelong), commencing in November each year and finishing in June of the following year.

 Duration: a 7-month full-time course for applicants with an approved three year undergraduate degree or diploma.

 The Graduate Diploma of Teaching (Primary) is designed to prepare graduates to be eligible for registration and employment as teachers in primary schools.
 Deakin’s highly relevant Graduate Diploma of Teaching (Primary) provides:

 This course commences in Trimester 3 (November to January) and continues in First trimester the following year.

 Trimester 3 study commences with two weeks of campus attendance and one week of induction in schools before the Christmas break.
 In mid January the following year, trimester 3 re-commences with a further three weeks of campus based classes and a 5-day professional experience in schools.

 First trimester of the following year, students will attend in campus mode once a week and attend their schools for the professional experience (supervised school experience) component of the course the remaining four days of the week.

 All professional experience is undertaken in a defined group of Geelong schools.
 The schools provide challenging, high-intensity experiences so that the students are 'teacher-ready' at the conclusion of their course.